whataboutyou-ai/eunomia/docs/get_started/user_guide/register_entities.md

-In the [Quickstart](../index.md) guide, we showed how to use the `POST /check` endpoint to verify if a given principal has access to a specific resource by passing their identifiers and attributes.
-While this approach is straightforward, it requires sending all attributes with each access check.
+In the [Quickstart](../index.md) guide, we showed how to use the `POST /check` endpoint to verify if a given principal can perform an action on a specific resource by passing their identifiers and attributes.
+While this approach is straightforward, it requires sending all attributes with each check request.
 For more complex scenarios, it can be more efficient to pre-register the attributes of principals and resources, and then reference them by their identifier at runtime.

 ## Register a New Entity